Think You Won’t Need Long-Term Care? Think Again

 What Is Long-Term Care?

-Long-term care is health or personal care services given over an extended period of time.
-These services can help basic functioning necessary to live independently, also known as Activities of Daily Living (ADLs).
+Long-term care is health or personal care services given over an extended period.
+These services can help with basic functioning necessary to live independently, also known as Activities of Daily Living (ADLs).
 The ADLs are bathing, continence, dressing, eating, using the toilet, and transferring.
-To give you an idea of how expensive long-term care can be, here are some national averages.
+Here are some national averages to give you an idea of how expensive long-term care can be.

 Real-Life Story